tektutor/openshift-july-2026/Day1/README.md

 touch Dockerfile
 ```

-Add the below content to your Dockerfile
+Add the below content to your Dockerfile, you can run gedit to open windows notepad like editor
 <pre>
 FROM ubuntu:26.04